CodeWizard100/Flup3D/README.md

 # What it uses

-OpenGL - WIP\n
+- OpenGL – WIP
-DirectX 11/12 - WIP\n
+- DirectX 11/12 – WIP
-WebGL - Scheduled in few weeks\n
+- WebGL – Scheduled in few weeks
-Vulkan - Not Started
+- Vulkan – Not Started